Trying to get a newborn off to sleep, especially if it's your first baby, can really seem like an uphill struggle for many parents around the world.

-So give baby whisperer Tracy Hogg’s simple baby sleep method and EASY baby routine a try, and your baby will grow up happy and healthy, plus you’ll even be able to fit in a bit of me-time too.
+So give Secrets of The Baby Whisperer author, Tracy Hogg’s simple baby sleep method and EASY baby routine a try, and you might find that your baby finally nods off and you’ll even be able to fit in a bit of me-time too!

-Here’s how to establish the EASY baby routine to make your life a little bit easier.
+Here’s the guide on how to establish the EASY baby routine and make your life just that much easier.

 What is the EASY baby routine?

-Getting a newborn into any kind of routine may sound difficult, especially as new mothers are told to feed on demand, but the EASY baby routine for newborns simply means following a set order each day: eat, activity, sleep, you.
+Getting a newborn into any kind of routine may sound difficult, especially as new mothers are told to feed on demand, but the EASY baby routine for newborns simply means following a set order each day: Eat, Activity, Sleep, You-time.

 How often you have to repeat the sequence in the EASY baby routine will depend on how long your baby takes to eat and sleep – and no two babies are the same!

 That’s it.
 Of course, each day will be a bit different, but this EASY baby routine is so simple that you’ll be able to cope with it, even during those first few weeks when your brain feels like cotton wool and sleep is a distant memory.

 The important thing is not to get stressed out if your baby is suddenly having longer gaps between feeds or sleeping less.

 As long as you follow the correct order for the EASY baby routine throughout the day – eat, activity, sleep, you – your baby will grow and, just as importantly, you will still feel as if you have a bit of you-time.
 Even if it is just a bit.